leah-stern/roomba/readme.txt

     python3 CLI_roomba.py -c general -c spot

 will tell the Roomba to do both general cleaning and spot cleaning.
+The program will greet the user and then report the status of its traversal of each node in the behavior tree.

 ##### Background information
 I created this program for an assignment on behavior trees in an artificial intelligence